Advertisement

 Thailand’s Aging Crisis: The Hidden Catalyst

 Why would Thailand, a country known for its expat-friendly policies, suddenly consider imposing such a severe tax regime?
 The answer lies in demographics.
-Thailand, much like its Asian neighbours and Taiwan, is facing an aging crisis.
+Thailand, much like its Asian neighbours and , is facing an ageing crisis.
 Nearly 20% of the population is over 60, and the country’s birth rate is alarmingly low.
 The old adage that Thailand is “growing old before it grows rich” rings truer by the day.
-Unlike wealthier nations in the region, Thailand lacks the resources to comfortably care for its aging population, and the strain is showing.
+Unlike wealthier nations in the region, Thailand lacks the resources to comfortably care for its ageing population, and the strain is showing.

 In a desperate bid to stimulate the economy, Thailand’s new government has resorted to unconventional measures, such as handing every Thai citizen a digital wallet loaded with 10,000 THB.
 While this is meant to jumpstart consumer spending, it also highlights just how strapped for cash the country truly is.
 It’s in this economic context that the proposed taxation changes have emerged.